What Is a Nurse Technician and How Do You Become a Nurse Tech?

 Nurse Technician Overview

-Nurse technician positions are generally part-time employment opportunities reserved for students in licensed practical nursing (LPN) or registered nursing (RN) programs leading to a diploma, associate degree or bachelor's degree.
-These positions can also be available to nursing program graduates who would like to earn work experience at a hospital or other healthcare facility while attempting to pass a LPN or RN licensing exam.
+Nurse technician positions are generally part-time employment opportunities reserved for students currently enrolled in a licensed practical nursing (LPN) or registered nursing (RN) diploma, associate degree or bachelor's degree program.
+These positions may also be available to nursing program graduates who would like to earn work experience at a hospital or other healthcare facility while attempting to pass the LPN or RN licensing exam.

 Students working as nurse technicians are responsible for providing basic patient care under the supervision of an RN or physician.
 Job duties generally include observing patients, recording their vital signs and reporting any changes in their condition to healthcare supervisors.
 Nurse technicians are also charged with escorting patients to examining rooms or surgery.

 Depending on state laws and employer job duties, additional responsibilities could include assisting physicians during examination and treatment procedures or administering prescribed medications.
 They might also collect and label test specimens.

 Education Requirements for the Career